 Expenses paid: Yes

-Expenses details: The mentor/mentee sessions can take place in a variety of ways, if they are face to face meetings in the local community, we reimburse travel expenses that are reasonable and claimed through our volunteer expenses claim process which is shared as part of induction and training which all volunteer mentors attend.
-In line with HRMC guidance, we reimburse 45p per mile and bus and train travel provided tickets are provided as proof of purchase.
+Expenses details: The mentor/mentee sessions can take place in a variety of ways, (see above) if they are face to face meetings in the local community, we reimburse travel expenses that are reasonable and claimed through our volunteer expenses claim process In line with HRMC guidance, we reimburse 45p per mile and bus and train travel provided tickets are provided as proof of purchase.

 Training details: Excellent support and training is provided to all volunteers.
-Includes: -We provide Mentoring Training – Get Ready to Mentor and Safeguarding and Child Protection Training. -Support from a single point of contact as well as the whole Mentor Team. -Regular informal and formal support as required. -Regular communication and resource sharing. -When COVID allows regular volunteer social activities.
+Includes: -We provide Mentoring Training – Get Ready to Mentor and Safeguarding Training as well as ongoing training throughout the year which can be accessed virtually. -Support from a single point of contact as well as the whole Mentor Team. -Regular informal and formal support as required. -Regular communication and resource sharing. -Regular volunteer social activities.

 Support: Named Contact For Volunteer,